hblanko/cookbase/docs/source/cbdm.rst

 #.
 In association to a determined definition of a `Cookbase Appliance (CBA)`_

    - :code:`name`: The name given to an appliance used during the recipe preparation
-   - :code:`cbaId`: The identifier to the base `Cookbase Appliance (CBA)`_
+   - :code:`cbaId`: The identifier to the base CBA document

 #.
 Specifying the functions that the appliance is to be able to perform

    - :code:`functions`: An array containing the different functionalities required to the appliance

 On top of the items involved on these two possible instantiation models, the following also apply to any specified appliance: